AmitChandra/c--fundamentals-and-more/C#-fundamentals/fundamentals.md

-🌟 C# Fundamentals
-✨ What is C#?
+# ✨ What is C#?

-C# (pronounced "C-Sharp") is a modern, object-oriented programming language.
+- C# (pronounced "C-Sharp") is a modern, object-oriented programming language.

-Developed by Microsoft as part of its .NET platform.
+- Developed by Microsoft as part of its .NET platform.

-It’s used for building web apps, desktop apps, mobile apps, games (with Unity), and more.
+- It’s used for building web apps, desktop apps, mobile apps, games (with Unity), and more.

-🛠️ Basic Concepts of C#
+## 🛠️ Basic Concepts of C#

 1. Variables and Data Types
 2. Variables store data.

-C# is strongly typed, meaning you must specify the data type.
+### C# is strongly typed, meaning you must specify the data type.

 ```int age = 25;
 string name = "John";